rdlauer/articles/blues/pico-python-code/post.md

 	led.value(1)

 Save the file and look for the "➡️ Run" command at the bottom of your VS Code window.
 This will run `led.py` on the Pico.
-You can also use the "⬆️ Upload" command to transfer the file and run the code.
+You can also use the "⬆️ Upload" command to transfer the open project in VS Code.

 Your Pico's LED should now be in a static "on" position: